 Bone graft for dental implants: what’s to know if you need one

-This article contains all the information regarding bone grafts from the procedure to its types, the process, and why it may be necessary before getting an implant.
+We’ll give some insight into all the information regarding bone grafts from the procedure to its types, the process, and why it may be necessary before getting an implant.
 Read below to learn everything about the importance of bone grafting for dental implants.

-- Tooth Extraction if necessary
+• Tooth extraction if necessary

-- Gum opening and cleaning the bone area
+• Gum opening and cleaning the bone area

-- Placing the bone graft material
+• Placing the bone graft material

-Tooth Extraction
+Tooth extraction

 Gum opening and cleaning the bone area